Maitreyi768/FitbitActivityData/README.md

 ### 4) Replace Keys and Server name in `initialScript.py`
+This step creates the initial sql tables needed.

 - Open `initialScript.py` and replace the key where indicated.
 - Replace the server name where indicated.